 Health Effects of Different PFAS

 While many of the same effects are observed for the entire family of PFAS chemicals studied, it appears that different PFAS may have different adverse health impacts.
 Critical information may come from investigating whether exposure to structurally similar PFAS causes similar health effects.
 Differences in mobility, fate and persistence in the environment, as well as the ability to treat PFAS contamination in air, soil, and water across the complex family of PFAS, are expected to contribute to differences in potential exposure routes and resulting health risks to humans.

 Currently, long-chain PFAS are generally thought to be more toxic in humans than shorter-chain PFAS.
 However, much less is known about the toxicities of short-chain PFAS.
 Short-chain PFAS appear to be as persistent in the environment as long-chain PFAS and are generally more mobile in soil and water.
 Environmental and human exposure to short-chain PFAS are expected to increase over time due to increased production and their use as substitutes for long-chain PFAS.

 PFAS Levels and Guidance

 There are no federal regulatory levels set for PFAS, although some states have established their own guidance and screening levels.
 In 2016, the EPA issued a recommended Lifetime Health Advisory (HA) of 70 parts per trillion (ppt) for individual and combined PFOA and PFOS in drinking water.
-The EPA has made it a priority to conduct a new toxicity assessment for GenX chemicals and an updated toxicity assessment for PFBS to facilitate hazard characterization.
-Toxicity values for these replacement chemicals will help inform risk management decisions.
-The EPA plans to release final toxicity values for GenX chemicals and Perfluorobutane Sulfonic Acid (PFBS) in 2019.
-Toxicity values for five other PFAS are under development.
+See EPA Actions to Address PFAS for updates.